Report a Non-academic-related Incident

 Academic Integrity

-As an institution of higher learning, CI values academic integrity and will not tolerate acts of academic dishonesty.
+As an institution of higher learning, CSUCI values academic integrity and will not tolerate acts of academic dishonesty.
 If a student commits an act of academic dishonesty in a course, the faculty member shall handle the incident based on applicable campus procedures.
 After action has been taken, the faculty member will notify the Dean of Students office so the circumstances may be considered in their totality.
 The Dean of Students office will follow up with the student for possible disciplinary action.

-Other Policies and Regulations at CI
+Other Policies and Regulations at CSUCI

 To view Adobe PDF documents, please download and install the free Adobe Reader.